-We’ve had the odd query from other New Zealanders asking, “how much gold does the Reserve Bank of New Zealand (RBNZ) actually have?”.
+We’ve had the odd query from other New Zealanders asking, “how much gold does the Reserve Bank of New Zealand (RBNZ) actually have?”
+Today we delve into this topic in depth…

-So is the Reserve Bank of New Zealand (RBNZ) also buying gold?
+So is the Reserve Bank of New Zealand (RBNZ) Also Buying Gold?

 Well we’re sorry to report folks, the news isn’t so great.